Indago Digital Comment for The Australian – “Google facing pressure from the ACCC”

 “It is important that we better understand the issues with the ad tech supply chain because a lack of transparency means advertisers do not know what they are paying for, where their advertisements are being displayed, and to whom,” he told the ThinkTV conference in Sydney.

-“Higher advertising prices ultimately translate to higher prices for consumers for products and services.”
+“Higher advertising prices ultimately translate to higher consumer prices for products and services.”

-He said the “cut” of ad spending taken by ad-tech intermediaries is estimated to be between 30 and 75 per cent of the final price paid, and that it was possible that less than 50c in the $1 paid actually goes to delivered advertising.
+He said the “cut” of ad spending taken by ad-tech intermediaries is estimated to be between 30 and 75 per cent of the final price paid and that it was possible that less than 50c in the $1 paid goes to delivered advertising.

 Mr Sims also said online media businesses and advertisers were potentially being disadvantaged by Google’s market dominance.

-“There are different examples of this vertical integration and opportunity to discriminate in the delivery of online advertising, and in particular, across the programmatic advertising supply chain.”
+“There are different examples of this vertical integration and opportunity to discriminate in the delivery of online advertising, particularly across the programmatic advertising supply chain.”

 According to Mr Nissim, Google’s innovations in the 1990s cemented its current position of market dominance.